HofmaDresu/Blog/_posts/2018-04-29-todo-xamarin-native-android.markdown

 excerpt_separator: "<!--more-->"
 ---

 In this post we're going to create a todo application on Android using Xamarin Native.
 Xamarin is a cross platform development tool on the .NET stack that allows you to share application logic and other 'core' code (like data persistance, API access, etc) across target platforms.
-To get started we're going to create the default project files and see what Xamarin gives us out of the box. <!--more--> Full source code for this application is available <a href="https://github.com/HofmaDresu/TodoMobile/tree/master/TodoXamarinNative" target="_blank">on GitHub</a>.
+To get started we're going to create the default project files and see what Xamarin gives us out of the box. <!--more--> Full source code for this application is available <a href="https://github.com/HofmaDresu/TodoMobile/tree/master/TodoXamarinNative" target="_blank" rel="noopener">on GitHub</a>.
 This solution also contains the iOS code we'll create in <a href="/2018/05/01/todo-xamarin-native-ios.html">Part 2</a>.

 > Note: All of my steps are using Visual Studio 2017 Community on Windows.
 Your mileage may vary if you work on a different edition of VS or on Visual Studio for Mac.